python/cpython/Doc/c-api/typeobj.rst

      (:c:member:`~PyTypeObject.tp_clear`), it will automatically finalize the
      object first.

-   :term:`CPython` currently only automatically finalizes objects that are members of a :term:`cyclic isolate`, but future versions might finalize objects regularly before their destruction.
+   Python currently only automatically finalizes objects that are members of a :term:`cyclic isolate`, but future versions might finalize objects regularly before their destruction.

    To manually finalize an object, do not call this function directly; call :c:func:`PyObject_CallFinalizer` or